 The installation of other floor coverings such as ceramics, marble etc., in bathroom areas, kitchens, and floor entrance plateaus, shall be completed before starting the parquet installation.
-In any case, we shall ensure that the mortars used with these coverings are suitably dried, in order to prevent moisture transmission to the
+In any case, we shall ensure that the mortars used with these coverings are suitably dried, in order to prevent moisture transmission to the parquet in their surrounding areas.

 White plastering and plaster work installations shall be finished.
 The door opening frames or sub-frames shall be installed.
 3.1.7.
 Sublayers